peterhcharlton/starter-hugo-academic/content/students/_index.md

 - **Medical Student Project**, _University of Cambridge_

-   Ongoing
+   Completed 2022

-   Topic: Using wearables to monitor respiratory rate during exercise
+   Topic: Factors influencing inter-rater reliability of atrial fibrillation diagnosis from single-lead ECGs

 - **Medical Student Project**, _University of Cambridge_

    Ongoing

-   Topic: Inter-rater reliability of atrial fibrillation diagnosis from single-lead ECGs
+   Topic: Using wearables to monitor respiratory rate during exercise

 _NB: Names are only provided when they are in the public domain._